PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 !!! warning "Run `prefect deploy` commands from the **root** of your repo!"
     When running `prefect deploy` or `prefect init`, double check that you are at the root of your repo, otherwise the worker may attempt to use an incorrect flow entrypoint during remote execution!

-!!! tip "Commit and Push your flow code to a GitHub repo!
-    Prefect integrates well with version control platforms like GitHub and equivalent, before you deploy your flow, consider pushing your flow to a remote repo.

 When you run the `deploy` command, Prefect will automatically detect any flows defined in your repository.
 Simply choose the one you wish to deploy.
 Then, follow the 🧙 wizard to name your deployment, add an optional schedule, create a work pool, optionally configure a flow code `pull` step, and more!

+!!! tip "Commit and Push your flow code to a GitHub repo!"
+    Prefect integrates well with version control platforms like GitHub and equivalent, before you deploy your flow, consider pushing your flow to a remote repo.

 ```bash
 prefect deploy